 Firstly you will need to create your chart of accounts file and then you will upload your chart of accounts file into A2X.

-You can export a sample accounts file from within A2X:
+You can begin by exporting a sample accounts file from within A2X.

 A simplified example of an Accounts upload file is shown below: